miami78/webpack5-react-boilerplate/README.md

 # webpack5-react-boilerplate

-Webpack 5  boilerplate for react using babel, sass, with a hot dev server and an optimized production build.
+Webpack 5  boilerplate for react using babel, sass, with a hot dev server and an optimized production build.Configured with eslint rules.

 ## Installation